habedi/PracticalMachineLearning/README.md

 * [GTN](https://github.com/facebookresearch/gtn): "GTN is an open-source framework for automatic differentiation with a powerful, expressive type of graph called weighted finite-state transducers (WFSTs).
 Just as PyTorch provides a framework for automatic differentiation with tensors, GTN provides such a framework for WFSTs.
 AI researchers and engineers can use GTN to train graph-based machine learning models more effectively." -- Facebook
 * [Tribuo](https://tribuo.org/): An open-source machine learning library in Java from Oracle
 * [Neo4J's Graph Data Science Library](https://github.com/neo4j/graph-data-science)
-* [Libbow](https://www.cs.cmu.edu/~mccallum/bow/): "Bow (or libbow) is a library of C code useful for writing statistical text analysis, language modeling, and information retrieval programs." -- Its website
+* [Libbow](https://www.cs.cmu.edu/~mccallum/bow/): "Bow (or libbow) is a library of C code useful for writing statistical text analysis, language modelling, and information retrieval programs." -- Its website
 * [Doccano](https://github.com/doccano/doccano)
 * [FACTORIE](http://factorie.cs.umass.edu/index.html)
 * [BigDL](https://github.com/intel-analytics/BigDL): BigDL is a deep learning library that runs in an Apache Spark cluster